nuster1128/LLM_Agent_Memory_Survey/README.md

 ![what](assets/what.png)

-## 🤖 Why We Need Memory in LLM-based Agent
+## 🤖 Why do We Need the Memory in LLM-based Agent

 ### Perspective of Cognitive Psychology